restorer/gloomy-dungeons-2/README.md

 # Compiling

-There are 2 variants of game: for google play (with zeemote, facebook, and analytics support) and for f-droid You can compile either by using build script or directly using gradle.
+There are 2 variants of game: for google play (with zeemote, facebook, and analytics support) and for f-droid.
+You can compile either by using build script or directly using gradle.

 ## Compile and install debug build